abundiko/qlodin-frontend/README.md

 - `types`: contains all the types that are used in the app

-- `lib`: contains all the libraries that are used in the app
+- `lib`: contains all the libraries that are used in the app (similar to utils but for external modules)

 - `public`: contains all the public files that are used in the app